Nervosys/Botnix/docs/using/configuration.chapter.md

 }
 ```

-`pathsToLink` tells Nixpkgs to only link the paths listed which gets rid of the extra stuff in the profile. `/bin` and `/share` are good defaults for a user environment, getting rid of the clutter.
+`pathsToLink` tells Botpkgs to only link the paths listed which gets rid of the extra stuff in the profile. `/bin` and `/share` are good defaults for a user environment, getting rid of the clutter.
 If you are running on Nix on MacOS, you may want to add another path as well, `/Applications`, that makes GUI apps available.

 ### Getting documentation {#sec-getting-documentation}